BostonGlobe/globe-graphic-template/README.md

 ![path](https://cache.boston.com/multimedia/graphics/russell/github/path.gif?v=3)

+**Important** If you ever make changes to the CSS and file and have to republish, make sure to update the version in the `src/index.html` file so it will cache bust the previous one.
+(Simply look for `main.css?version` in the file and update the number.)

 **Note**: Add `<p:style src='https://apps.bostonglobe.com/common/css/igraphic/igraphic-0.1.0.css'/>` to the top of the jpt if using as an igraphic.

 ### Where is my published graphic?